Modern slavery

 Scope

-This policy applies to all HDR UK staff, including contractors, secondees and temporary members of staff.
-This policy also extends to any organisation that we look to enter into a business relationship with.
+This policy applies to all HDR UK Staff, HDR UK Secondees and HDR UK Community Members.
+This policy also extends to any organisation that HDR UK enters into a business relationship with.

 It is our policy to conduct all business in an honest and ethical manner.
 It is also our policy not to enter into a business relationship with another person or business whose practices involve slavery or forced labour.
 We take a zero-tolerance approach to modern slavery and any associated actions, and are committed to acting professionally, fairly and with integrity in all their business dealings and relationships.